Unlocking the Mysteries of ADHD: Understanding Rating Scales and Beyond

 Scoring and Interpreting Results

 Each test has a unique scoring system, but generally, higher scores indicate more intense symptoms.
-The CDC provides a shortlist of potential signs of ADHD, and if a child scores 6 or more, it’s time to consult a doctor.
+The Centers for Disease Control and Prevention (CDC) provides guidelines for interpreting results, including a shortlist of potential signs of ADHD.
+If a child scores 6 or more, it’s time to consult a doctor.
 For adults, the NICHQ Vanderbilt Assessment Scale Diagnostic Rating Scale is a popular choice, which screens for emotional, social, and behavioral abnormalities.

 Treatment Options for ADHD